systemd/systemd-netlogd/README.md

               shows the log data of the specified namespace instead.
 If the namespace is specified as "*" data from all namespaces is shown, interleaved.
               If the namespace identifier is prefixed with "+" data from the specified namespace and the default namespace is shown, interleaved, but no other

+       ConnectionRetrySec=
+               Specifies the minimum delay before subsequent attempts to contact a Log server are made.
+               Takes a time span value.
+The default unit is seconds, but other units may be specified, see systemd.time(5).
+Defaults to 30 seconds and must not be smaller than 1 second.

    Optional settings

        StructuredData=